thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-monty-hall-problem/monte_carlo_simulation.md

-If you ran several games perhaps you can keep track of your wins and losses, and try both staying and switching.
+We want to validate our intuition that switching does not make a difference in winning.
+If you ran several games perhaps you can keep track of your wins and losses, and alternate between staying and switching.
 Rather than having to do this manually for a tedious number of repetitions, why not have the computer do it?

 We can perform what is called a *monte carlo simulation*, where we simulate an event using random selection.
 We can have the computer do 10,000 Monty Hall games and have it randomly choose a door with a prize, as well as select a door.
 Afterwards, we can aggregate the results and see how often staying versus switching will result in a win.